bounchun/HomeGuard/README.md

 service, not relevant for a project website.
 GitHub Pages is simpler and sufficient for a static project showcase website.

+### Why MQTT alongside REST
+MQTT is a lightweight publish/subscribe protocol designed for IoT devices — ideal for a Raspberry Pi sending frequent scan events.
+Unlike REST (request/response), MQTT decouples the publisher from subscribers, meaning any number of clients can receive scan data without the Pi knowing about them.
+HiveMQ Cloud was chosen as the broker for its free tier, TLS support, and reliable cloud infrastructure.
+Both MQTT and REST run in parallel — REST for cloud logging and alerts, MQTT for real-time event streaming.

 ## Known Issues
 - SenseHAT humidity/temperature sensor not detected (I2C issue)